12 Best Novel Outline Templates to Structure Your Story

 Like books, authors and their writing styles are unique and numerous.
-Even very basic things like the programs we use to write in can be very diverse.
+Even basic things like the programs we use to write in can be diverse.
 Many prefer to write using a word processor, whether paid or free.
 Others prefer to use something like Scrivener or Squibler.

 Some simply prefer to write from an outline.

-Benefits of Using a Book Outline Template
+Benefits of Using a Novel Outline Template

 Despite your writing style and whether or not you’re an author who typically relies on a book outline template, it’s probably safe to say there are times you might wish you had one.
 Maybe.